New Head of Department for Psychiatry BMA role model

 Tamsin has recently been selected as one of 15 role models of women in academic medicine by the British Medical Association (BMA).
 Tamsin gave some great insights into the experiences, barriers and ways forward for women in academic medicine, she said “Try to become aware of the internal voice that undermines your confidence in yourself and test that against the evidence.
 Encourage yourself to take opportunities that present themselves to you.”

 The Athena SWAN awards recognise and celebrate good practice in recruiting, retaining and promoting women in SET within Higher Education.
 Athena SWAN awards are available at University and Departmental levels.
-Cambridge University holds a Bronze award; and the School of Clinical Medicine was awarded Silver in the April 2013 submission round.
+The clinical school is proud to say that it holds a silver award.

 The project involves the whole School, which has 21 Departments and Institutes/Units.
 Each Department and Institute/Unit has identified one or more Equality Champion who are liaising with departmental administrators to disseminate Athena practices and information.